|Country:||New Zealand (NZ)|

 Beer Styles using Motueka Hops

-Some popular beer styles that make use of the Motueka hop include IPA, Pale Ale, European Lager, Belgian Ale, English Ale & Pilsner.
+Some popular beer styles that make use of the Motueka hop include IPA, Pale Ale, European Lager, Belgian Ales, English Ale, Pilsner & Mexican Lager.

 Motueka is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Motueka hops in their recipes are Hill farmstead Single Hop Motueka Pale Ale & Other Half Motueka Daydream.

 Motueka Hop Substitutions